Type 61 (tank): Armaments

-A M36 tank destroyer was rented around 1955 and was used as a reference material for the mounting method of 90mm gun.
+An M36 tank destroyer was rented around 1955 and was used as a reference material for the mounting method of 90mm gun.
 During this period, tanks armed with 100 mm high-caliber cannons began to appear outside Japan, so using a similarly large calibre gun in the new domestically produced tanks was considered.
 But after examining the M36, 90mm ammunition was felt to be the upper limit of what an average Japanese tanker could handle effectively.
 Additionally, due to the mountainous landscape of Japan, it was unlikely that long range engagements would occur frequently and it was thought that a 90 millimeter gun would be sufficient.

-Based on this decision, a Type 61 90 millimeter calibre rifled gun was adopted as its main gun.
+Based on this decision, a Type 61 90 millimeter calibre rifled gun was adopted as its main gun, designed by Japan Steel Works.
 The gun is fitted with a t-shaped muzzle brake, which diverts firing gases sideways, and reduces the amount of dust kicked up by firing.
 Its breech uses a horizontally sliding breechblock for loading the fixed cartridge cases.
 The loader is provided with a small hatch, which has a small flap in it for ejecting spent shell cases by hand.
 Storage is provided for eighteen rounds in the bustle at the rear of the turret, with additional rounds being distributed in various positions inside the tank.

 The commander's cupola has four vision blocks, which are angled upward, and a one-meter base stereoscopic rangefinder with x7 magnification.
 The gunner has a x6 magnification periscope, as well as a ×6 magnification sight.

 A M1919A4 7.62 mm machine gun is mounted next to the gun as a coaxial machine gun, and a M2 12.7 mm machine gun is normally mounted on the commander's cupola for anti-aircraft use.

 Deployment history

 The initial production rate was low, with only ten tanks produced in 1961 and 1962, increasing to twenty in 1964 and thirty in 1965 and 1966.
 A total of 250 had been produced by 1970, with production continuing at an increased pace until 1975, when it was terminated.
 A total of 560 were produced.
 The tanks were phased out of service in the 1990s, with 400 in service in 1990, and 190 in service in 1995.

-All were decommissioned by 2000, 39 years after their original deployment.
-During this period, the Type 61 received minor upgrades in the form of infra red searchlights and/or smoke dischargers.
+All Type 61s were decommissioned by 2000, 39 years after their original deployment.
+During this period, the Type 61 received minor upgrades in the form of infrared searchlights and/or smoke dischargers.
 From 1980, Type 61's began to be supplemented by the more modern Type 74 MBT.